blockscout/blockscout/apps/ethereum_jsonrpc/README.md

 ## Testing

 By default, [`mox`](https://github.com/plataformatec/mox) will be used to mock the `EthereumJSONRPC.Transport` and `EthereumJSONRPC.HTTP` behaviours.
-They mocked behaviours returns differ based on the `EthereumJSONRPC.Variant`.
+The mocked behaviours returns differ based on the `EthereumJSONRPC.Variant`.

 | `EthereumJSONRPC.Variant` | `EthereumJSONRPC.Transport` | `EthereumJSONRPC.HTTP`           | `url`                                             | Command                                                                                                                                                                                                                                                  | Usage(s)                                           |
 |:--------------------------|:----------------------------|:---------------------------------|:--------------------------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------------------|